Lakshkrish03/Home-Loan-default-Prediction/README.md

 ###  🏁 Sprint 3:

-Building upon the baseline models and evaluation framework developed in Sprint 2, This phase will consist of,
+Building upon the baseline models and evaluation framework developed in Sprint 2, This phase consisted of,
+* Detailed feature engineering:
+  1. Dealt with a huge number of multicolinearity issues, by deleting features that are either highly correlated (+.7 or -.7)
+  2. Or by using the Cariance Inflation Factor (VIF SCore) and deleted those features that had a score above 5 and inf
 * Hyperparameter Tuning:
-   1. Grid Search: We can Perform an exhaustive search over a specified parameter grid to find the optimal parameters for each model or/and
+  1. Grid Search: I Performed an exhaustive search over a specified parameter grid to find the optimal parameters for each model using ensemble method - Balamced Bagging
-   2. Random Search: May also Use random search for a less exhaustive but faster approach to parameter tuning.
+     Classifier.
+This method was the only method that gave me a good recall score along with accuracy scores.
+It was a good balamce.

+  The following I tried and didnt work:
+  1. Feature Importance: I tried running feature importance among all the models and also tried combining features and dropping a few less important features.
+Due to which the accuracy scores did improve but the recall scores were terribly low.
+Which meant although the models were better at predicting the majority class correctly , but the significant drop in Recall indicated that all the models were failing to correctly identify a larger proportion of the actual positive cases.
+  2. Simply Hypertuning: This was also a failure as all the models gave me good accuracy scores but terribly low Recall scores.
+And i was aiming at scoring a higher recall score atleast 70% (which i couldnt achieve)
+  3. SVM didnt fit: Although, SVM gave me a good score of around 78% recall score in the SMOTE dataset, I was unable to fit it further by tuning the model due to the fact the SMOTE dataset was a huge data.

 * Cross-Validation:
-   1. Stratified K-Fold: Can Use stratified k-fold cross-validation to ensure each fold maintains the class distribution, providing a more reliable estimate of model performance.
-* Feature Selection:
-   1. Feature Importance: Can Use feature importance scores from models like Random Forests or XGBoost to identify and retain the most impactful features
+   1. I used CV-5 along all the tuned models, to give me the desired result.

 * Metrics:
-   1. AUC-ROC Curve: Evaluate the Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) to understand the trade-off between true positive rate and false positive rate.
+   1. AUC-ROC Curve: Evaluated the Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) to understand the trade-off between true positive rate and false positive rate.
+And realised all the models I tuned using ensemble methods had a very closer score to each other.
+Therefore out of the 5 models i tuned, Gradient Boosting seemed better and next best was Logistic Regression.

-# 🤔 Key Questions to be Answered in Sprint 3 (which are subject to change as the project advances)

-* What is the distribution of home loan defaulters across different demographic groups (e.g., gender, age, number of children)? <br>
-* Are there any observable patterns or correlations between the borrower's income level and the likelihood of defaulting on their home loan? <br>
-* Do individuals who own cars or real estate properties have a lower probability of defaulting compared to those who don't? <br>
-* Is there a relationship between the value of the goods purchased with the loan (AMT_GOODS_PRICE) and the probability of default? <br>
-* Can we identify any significant predictors of default risk through exploratory data analysis (EDA) and feature engineering? <br>
-* How accurately can machine learning models predict the likelihood of default based on the available features in the dataset? <br>
-* Which machine learning algorithms perform best for predicting home loan defaults, and what features contribute most to their predictive power? <br>
-* Are there any potential biases in the dataset that could affect the performance and fairness of the predictive models? <br>
-* Can patterns in the applicant's employment history predict the likelihood of defaulting on a home loan?<br>
-* Do certain types of housing situations or family statuses affect the probability of default?<br>

->>>>>>> 078d5a0331b7a56a96a15f50ec567c262cacd97a